Morris Landing Clean Water Preserve Project

-Students Reducing Stormwater Runoff Pollution The North Carolina Coastal Federation works with students to help reduce the amount of polluted stormwater runoff entering our coastal waters.
-By teaming up with…
+Students Reducing Stormwater Runoff Pollution The Coastal Federation works with students to help reduce the amount of polluted stormwater runoff entering our coastal waters.
+By teaming up with schools all…

 Students and volunteers help us build and monitor living shorelines up and down the coast.
 These projects allow students to connect with nature while participating in hands-on restoration efforts.
 Groups…

-Our educators occasionally conduct professional development trainings for formal K-12 classroom teachers.
+Our educators occasionally conduct professional development training for formal K-12 classroom teachers.
 Public school teacher training programs serve as opportunities for enriched learning and reinforcement of crucial lessons.
 The Coastal…

 The increased demand for freshwater in New Hanover, Pender, Brunswick and surrounding counties brings to the forefront the need to manage the use of this precious resource wisely.